-As reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the District's overall fund balance decreased by \$2.8 million during calendar year 2018.
-This decrease is primarily seen in the Capital Projects Fund due to a decrease of \$9.1 million in other financing sources when compared to 2017 for the bond proceeds received for the construction of the Madison Meadow Athletic Center.
-Partially offsetting this decrease in other financing sources, is a decrease in capital outlay of \$1.4 million for the same project.
+As reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the District's overall fund balance increased by \$1.1 million during calendar year 2019.
+This increase is primarily seen in the General and Recreation Funds due to a decrease in General Fund expenditures coupled with an increase in charges for services revenue in the Recreation Fund driven by the first full year of operations at the Madison Meadow Athletic Center.

-The fund balance in the General Fund increased \$385k in 2018.
+The fund balance in the General Fund increased \$437k in 2019.
 This is mostly attributable to an increase in property tax receipts due to a steady incline in the District's EAV.
-There was also a significant increase in investment income due to continued increases in interest rates for certificates of deposits in 2018.
+General Fund expenditures have also decreased when compared to the prior year.

-The fund balance in the Recreation Fund increased by roughly \$213k in 2018.
-This increase is the result of a 22% increase in charges for services which is directly correlated to the newly implemented Club Rec after school program as well as fitness memberships, open gym fees and rentals at the new Madison Meadow Athletic Center (MMAC).
-It's also important to note that the proceeds from the pool operations are assigned for future pool capital projects.
+The fund balance in the Recreation Fund increased by roughly \$563k in 2019.
+This increase is the result of a \$725k increase in charges for services which is directly correlated to fitness memberships, open gym fees and rentals at the new Madison Meadow Athletic Center (MMAC).

-The Special Recreation Fund balance increased slightly to \$40,352 in 2018.
-The planned spend down of the fund balance in both 2017 and 2018 was due to the fund covering the ADA portion of the new MMAC which was completed in 2018.
-A small portion of ADA reimbursement from this fund is expected in 2019 as well to fulfill the ADA commitment to the project.
+The Special Recreation Fund balance increased slightly to \$68k in 2019.
+The planned spend down of the fund balance in both 2018 and 2019 was due to the fund covering the ADA portion of the new MMAC which was completed in 2018, and other capital projects in 2019.